 The current Internet consists of approximately 15,000 network domains or autonomous systems (ASes), each of which is a logical collection of networks with common administrative control.
-Each AS communicates with its neighbors using the Border Gateway Protocol (BGP), the de-facto interdomain routing protocol, to exchange information about its own networks and others that it can reach [21, 34, 37].
+Each AS communicates with its neighbors using the Border Gateway Protocol (BGP), the de-facto inter-domain routing protocol, to exchange information about its own networks and others that it can reach.
 BGP is a policy-based routing protocol in that both the selection and the propagation of the best route to reach a destination at an AS are guided by some locally defined routing policies.
-Given the insular nature of how policies are applied at individual ASes, it is impossible for an AS to acquire the complete knowledge of routing decisions made by all the other ASes.
-Hence constructing route-based packet filters as proposed in [32] is an open challenge in the current Internet routing regime.
+Given the insular nature of how policies are applied at individual ASes, it is impossible for an AS to acquire the complete knowledge of routing route-based packet filters as proposed in [29] is an open challenge in the current Internet routing regime.

 Inspired by the idea of route-based packet filters, we propose an Inter-Domain Packet Filter (IDPF) architecture.
-The IDPF architecture takes advantage of the fact that while network connectivity may imply a large number of potential paths between source and destination domains, commercial relationships between ASes act to restrict to a much smaller set the number of feasible paths that can be used to carry traffic from the source to the destination [15].
+The IDPF architecture takes advantage of the fact that while network connectivity may imply a large number of potential paths between source and destination domains, commercial relationships between ASes act to restrict to a much smaller set the number of feasible paths that can be used to carry traffic from the source to the destination.
 In this paper we focus our attention on the construction of IDPFs based solely on locally exchanged BGP updates.
 We will investigate how other AS relationship and routing information may help further improve the performance of IDPFs in our future work.